Guide

 Why this guide exists, who it's for, and how the Recipes app grows with you.

-Setting up a Rails app with Minitest
+Setting up the Recipe app

 Kinds of Rails tests (and when to use each)